dhawalagarwal10/Spark/README.md

 You: What is consciousness?

-🧠 Spark: That depends — biological emergence or abstract computation?
+🧠 Spark: That depends, biological emergence or abstract computation?
 Let's unpack both.

 ---